Nina G

 Then you start again.

 After Bonanza Day the cycle closes.
 If you want another five years of cover, you re-register and pay another £100.
 Fresh cycle.
 Fresh ICP stake.
-Your old $NINAG tokens stay with you — they're yours regardless.
+Your old $NINAG tokens stay with you unless you’ve sold them.
+Sell any amount before cycle close and Bonanza rights on that cycle are lost.

 • 🐾 Re-register for five more years of £500/yr cover